thosgood/thosgood.github.io/content/blog/2018-04-11-triangulation-of-products.md

 \end{aligned}
 $

-Five of these are non-degenerate,[^3] and the one that interests us is $[0,1]\times[0,1]$: when we apply geometric realisation, this will be a 1-simplex along the diagonal of the square.
+Five of these are non-degenerate,^[The ones not in the corners of our 3-by-3 list, i.e. those that have at least one component non-degenerate.] and the one that interests us is $[0,1]\times[0,1]$: when we apply geometric realisation, this will be a 1-simplex along the diagonal of the square.

 ![The final result](/assets/post-images/2018-04-11-triangulation-of-products-result.jpg "The final result")

 In essence, the idea is simple, but it's a trick that I'd never seen before, and it really makes me 'believe' in simplices.

----

-# Footnotes

-[^1]: Or, at least, not a priori.
-This is sort of exampled by the fact that the cube category is a test category that is _not_ strict, but becomes strict when we consider cubes with connections.
-See (as always) the [nLab page on test categories](https://ncatlab.org/nlab/show/test+category#examples).
-[^2]: Geometrically, this means we take 'lines' that are actually points, 'triangles' that are actually lines or points, etc. Algebraically, this means that we take simplices in the image of the degeneracy maps $s_i^p\colon\Delta_p\to\Delta_{p+1}$ given by $s_i^p\colon[0,1,\ldots,p]\mapsto[0,1,\ldots,i,i,\ldots,p]$.
-[^3]: The ones not in the corners of our 3-by-3 list, i.e. those that have at least one component non-degenerate.
-[^4]: I mean, what follows doesn't really answer what we were actually discussing at all (why simplices are the 'right' choice, if they even are), but just assuaged one of my doubts about the niceness of simplices that originally led me to wonder about this problem in the first place.